 If all else fails…

-Hair removal is a more extreme version of getting rid of a widow’s peak, but it’s a treatment that’s becoming more and more popular due to various celebrities having this done.
+Hair removal is a more extreme version of getting rid of a widow’s peak.
+And it’s a treatment that’s becoming more and more popular due to various celebrities having this done.
 Permanent hair removal can also take up to eight sessions or more to remove all the hair.
 And as for shaving?
-We think shaving the hairline is a no-go, as this might cause stubble on your forehead and most likely draw more attention.
+We think shaving the hairline is a no-go.
+This might cause stubble on your forehead and most likely draw more attention.

-It is common for a widow’s peak to act as a cowlick, or where a hair parting naturally grows in the opposite direction to the rest of the hair, making it very difficult for it to lie flat.
-The trick to combat this is to wet the hair then blowdry it in the same direction as the rest of your hair.
-Start with a heat protectant like Nexxus Promend Heat Protecting Mist, and finish with some anti-frizz hairspray, such as TRESemmé Keratin Smooth Frizz-Free Hold Hairspray, for hold and flyaway control.
+It is common for a widow’s peak to act as a cowlick.
+This often makes it very difficult for it to lie flat.
+The trick to combat this is to wet the hair then blow dry it in the same direction as the rest of your hair.
+Start with a heat protectant like Nexxus Promend Heat Protecting Mist.
+Finally, finish with some anti-frizz hairspray, such as TRESemmé Keratin Smooth Frizz-Free Hold Hairspray, for hold and flyaway control.